Looking to learn about moray eels? You're in the right place, we've got everything you want to know: diet, habitat, behavior, and more!

 26. Are moray eels nocturnal?

-Yes.
-Moray eels hunt almost exclusively at night.
+Yes, morays are nocturnal.
+They hunt almost exclusively at night.
 Since they don't rely on their eyesight, they aren't bothered by the darkness.

 The dark provides coverage from predators as well as better hiding spots for their own ambushes.